ozyurtf/io-scheduler/README.md

 # Difference Between SSDs and Hard Drives

+## Construction/Data Organization

-**Construction/Data Organization**: **Hard disk drives use mechanical components** such as **disk heads**, **cylinders**, **spindles**, etc. And **data is organized as tracks and sectors**.
+**Hard disk drives use mechanical components** such as **disk heads**, **cylinders**, **spindles**, etc. And **data is organized as tracks and sectors**.

 **SSDs**, however, **use flash memory chips**. **Data is organized as blocks** and there is **no spinning component**. **Reading and writing are handled electronically**.

+## Read Performance

-**Read Performance**: **Accessing data** from **non-contiguous** or **non-sequential** **locations on the storage device** is called **random read**.
+**Accessing data** from **non-contiguous** or **non-sequential** **locations on the storage device** is called **random read**.
 And **accessing data from contiguous or sequential locations on the storage device** is called **sequential read**.

 Because **hard disk drives use spinning disks and moving read/write heads**, **the heads have to move and seek to different locations** on the disk platters.
 In addition, **the head may still need to wait for the desired sector to rotate under the head** once the head is over the right track.
 That's why **hard disk drives have slow random reads**.

-In addition, pre-fetching is a technique where the hard drive controller or the operating system anticipates that the next data to be read will be the one following the current block being read.
+**Pre-fetching can be implemented within the hard drive itself.** _(Pre-fetching is a technique where the hard drive controller or the operating system anticipates that the next data to be read will be the one following the current block being read.
 In other words, it predicts that the read operation will continue sequentially.
 Pre-fetching can be initiated by the operating system.
-In this case, the OS keeps track of the read patterns and notices when an application is performing sequential reads.
-It then instructs the hard drive to **pre-fetch the next block of data in advance, so that it's readily available when needed.**

-**Pre-fetching can also be implemented within the hard drive itself.** **Modern hard drives have built-in caches and intelligent controllers** that can detect sequential read patterns. **When the controller identifies a sequential read operation**, **it automatically pre-fetches the next block of data** and **stores it in the drive's cache**, **anticipating that it will be requested next.**
+If it is initiated by the operating system, operating system keeps track of the read patterns and notices when an application is performing sequential reads.
+It then instructs the hard drive to **pre-fetch the next block of data in advance, so that it's readily available when needed.**)_ **Modern hard drives have built-in caches and intelligent controllers** that can detect sequential read patterns. **When the controller identifies a sequential read operation**, **it automatically pre-fetches the next block of data** and **stores it in the drive's cache**, **anticipating that it will be requested next.**

 **SSDs are based on flash memory** which **don't have any moving mechanical components**.
 Because **data can be read electronically from any location with similar latencies**, and **because** there is **no mechanical seek time involved** since data locations are addressed electronically by the SSD controller, and lastly **because SSDs don't have rotating disks and rotational latency delays**, **SSDs have fast random and sequential reads**.

+## Write Performance
-**Write Performance**: Just like random reads, **writing to random non-contiguous locations requires the disk heads to move and seek to different locations on the disk platters.** And similarly, **the head may need to wait for the desired sector to rotate under the head** once the head is over the right track.
+Just like random reads, **writing to random non-contiguous locations requires the disk heads to move and seek to different locations on the disk platters.** And similarly, **the head may need to wait for the desired sector to rotate under the head** once the head is over the right track.
 That's why **hard disk drives have slow random writes.**

 Although **SSDs have fast random and sequential reads**, it has **slow random writes as well**.
 Because of flash memory, **if we want to write data to SSD,** **an entire block must be erased before this**. **This erase operation takes time.** And because of this erase operation, the **writing process is slower in SSDs compared to HDDs.**